hoothin/UserScripts/Pagetual/README.md

 --
 0 means stop action when all matched

+include
+--
+Selector of the element which must include

+exclude
+--
+Selector of the element which must not include

 wait
 --
 The time to wait for page ready when you are sure the url match the site, you can also use a js code which return a boolean to check if the page is ready instead